andob/DeclarativeAdapter-kt/README.md

 Override the ``layout`` method the you specify the layout id used for your cell.

 Declare a method annotated with ``ModelBinder``.
-In this method, bind your model to the views, setup event listeners, etc. Your row will be decoupled from the Activity / Fragment, thus in order to communicate with the activity, you can send events to it (either by using EventBus or by declaring custom event listeners like I did [here](https://github.com/andob/DeclarativeAdapter-kt/blob/master/sample/src/main/java/ro/andreidobrescu/declarativeadapterkt/restaurant/details/cells/YourCommentCellView.kt)).
+In this method, bind your model to the views, setup event listeners, etc. Your row will be decoupled from the Activity / Fragment.

 ```kotlin
 class RestaurantCellView : CellView<Restaurant>